CreMoProduction/pyromix/results.md

 ### Main.csv
 - `Main.csv`: This file contains the primary results of your analysis (Figure 1).

-### Classification.csv
+### Classification_class.csv & Classification_compound.csv
-- `Classification.csv`: This file provides a summary of the compound classifications (Figure 2).
+- `Classification_class.csv` and `Classification_compound.csv`: These files provide a summary of the compound classifications (Figure 2).

 ### Mass Spectra.msp
 - `Mass Spectra.msp`: This option allows you to export deconvoluted mass spectra to a .msp file.
-This format is compatible with NIST Mass Spectral Libraries, enabling you to create your own custom libraries from the high-quality, pure compound spectra resolved by the software (Figure 3).
+This format is compatible with NIST Mass Spectral Libraries, enabling you to create your own custom libraries from the high-quality, pure compound spectra resolved by Pyromix (Figure 3).